Infineon/mtb-example-wlan-offloads/README.md

 </details>

 ## Operation

 If using a PSoC&trade; 64 "Secure" MCU kit (like CY8CKIT-064B0S2-4343W), the PSoC&trade; 64 device must be provisioned with keys and policies before being programmed.
-Follow the instructions in the ["Secure Boot" SDK user guide](https://www.infineon.com/dgdlac/Infineon-PSoC_64_Secure_MCU_Secure_Boot_SDK_User_Guide-Software-v07_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0f8c361a7666&utm_source=cypress&utm_medium=referral&utm_campaign=202110_globe_en_all_integration-software) to provision the device.
+Follow the instructions in the ["Secure Boot" SDK user guide](https://www.infineon.com/dgdlac/Infineon-PSoC_64_Secure_MCU_Secure_Boot_SDK_User_Guide-Software-v07_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0f8c361a7666) to provision the device.
 If the kit is already provisioned, copy-paste the keys and policy folder to the application folder.

 1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.

 2. Open *app_config.h* and modify the `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY_TYPE` macros to match the Wi-Fi network credentials that you want to connect to.

-   All possible security types are defined in the `cy_wcm_security_t` structure in *cy_wcm.h* file.
+   Defined all possible security types in the `cy_wcm_security_t` structure in *cy_wcm.h* file.

 3. Ensure that your PC is connected to the same Wi-Fi access point (AP) that you configured in Step 2.

-   The TCP keepalive settings are already done for this example in the device configurator except for the IP address of the server (your PC).
-See [Configure TCP keepalive using device configurator](#configure-tcp-keepalive-using-device-configurator) to learn how to configure the IP address of the server.
+   All WLAN offload settings are already done for this example in the device configurator except for the IP address of the server (your PC).
+See [Configure WLAN offloads using the device configurator](#configure-wlan-offloads-using-the-device-configurator) to learn how to configure the IP address of the server.

 4. Open a terminal program and select the KitProg3 COM port.
 Set the serial port parameters to 8N1 and 115200 baud.